 Licensing is one of the best ways to get your device into the market faster, especially if you lack resources.
 Medical device R&D is becoming more technically complex, requiring many different technologies, and often faces the growing complexity of the regulatory approval process.
 The demand for innovation is shortening development timelines, and many of the largest companies are moving out of the R&D part of the medical device business due to increasing technological innovation.

 And if you’re like many companies, especially start-ups, you lack these capabilities in-house.

-If your medical technology has several market applications, you can focus on your core market and license out rights to the other markets.
+If your medical technology has several market applications, you can focus on your core market and license rights to the other markets.
 Pharmaceutical giant Eli Lilly has over one hundred licensing partnerships around the world.
-Some examples are a Belgium-based company to develop treatments for osteoporosis, a Canadian medical group developing a multiple sclerosis treatment, and a Japanese partner to bring a cancer treatment to market (and Lilly kept exclusive rights to make and sell it in the rest of the world).
+Some of these include a Belgium-based company developing treatments for osteoporosis.
+A Canadian medical group is developing a multiple sclerosis treatment.
+And a Japanese partner to bring cancer treatment to market (Lilly kept exclusive rights to make and sell it to the rest of the world).